 This course is designed to give the student the skills needed to properly prepare and deliver an effective speech.

-This advanced Speech course is designed to take the student beyond the fundamentals of speech as taught in SPCH 101.
-Special emphasis will be placed on giving the student an understanding of how to use their voice and body movements to communicate truth.
+This advanced speech course is designed to take the student beyond the fundamentals of speech as taught in SPCH 101.
+Special emphasis will be placed on giving the student an understanding of how to use his voice and body movements to communicate truth.
 Whether preaching a sermon, teaching a lesson, sharing the Gospel, or telling a story, Interpretive Speech is designed to make your message come alive.
-SPCH 101 is a prerequisite for this course.
+Prerequisite: SPCH 101

 This is a unique course designed to give students an opportunity to practice and perform monologues, reader's theater, and short dramatic plays at various college events.
 SPCH 101 is the minimum prerequisite for this course and a desire to obtain a Speech Minor is preferred although not required.
 Class members are chosen after an audition with the instructor.

-This course is designed to help the beginning actor acquire the necessary tools to communicate effectively through a dramatic production.
+This course is designed to help the beginning actor acquire the necessary tools to effectively communicate through a dramatic production.
 Concentration will be placed on developing a proper characterization of a role through inner and outer motivation.
 The course will not only help the student learn to act individually, but also develop group skills as required in a dramatic play.
+Prerequisite: SPCH 101

 This course will instruct the student in the direction of plays, programs, and dramatic readings that can be used in ministry.
 The basis and purpose of drama in ministry, the director, stage composition, stage movement, interpretation, casting, rehearsals, and performance will be studied.
 A prerequisite of SPCH 101 is required.